Blog

 About the "sambaXP 2020 Retrospective"

-SAMBA+ 4.12.7, 4.11.13 and 4.10.18 packages have just been released by SerNet.
-These are important security releases addressing "ZeroLogon".
-Please update affected systems as soon as possible.
-The packages are available for various SUSE and Red Hat platforms as well as for Debian GNU/Linux, Ubuntu and AIX.
+SAMBA+ 4.14.2, 4.13.7 and 4.12.14 Security Releases have just been released.
+The Samba packages for various SUSE and Red Hat platforms as well as for Debian GNU/Linux and Ubuntu are available now.

 SAMBA+ packages are available as software subscription.
 They can be purchased at the SAMBA+ shop, detailed information and prices are listed at https://shop.samba.plus.
 The subscriptions are managed at our platform OPOSSO (https://oposso.samba.plus).
 Users can activate their subscriptions here and manage access credentials.
 The new SAMBA+ packages are included in existing subscriptions.